m3f157O/tesla/README.md

 The payload is obfuscated thanks to RijindaelManaged, a .NET cryptography module.
 All the configuration for the cryptor, along with the key, is stored in the code.
 ![images/ev_2.png](images/ev_2.png)
 ![images/ev_3.png](images/ev_3.png)
+After the decryption process, the Powershell script is executed through Wscript.exe

 # **3rd stage**